Brunch & Batter

 Jump to Recipe Print Recipe

-Hello lovers!
-I present to you the prettiest, most romantic chocolate dessert.
-This ruby chocolate bark (pink chocolate bark) is made with ruby chocolate, toasted pistachios, dried cranberries, and edible rose petals.
-You won't believe how easy it is to make, and the presentation is so elegant, that you may just find yourself in a staring contest with it.
+This Ruby Chocolate Bark (pink chocolate bark) is made with ruby chocolate, toasted pistachios, dried cranberries, and edible rose petals.
+You won't believe how easy it is to make, and the presentation is so elegant that you may just find yourself in a staring contest with it.
 Perfect for Valentine's Day, Easter, or a Mother's Day brunch!

 Cut up pieces of pink chocolate bark with pistachios and cranberries on white parchment paper.